ChrisWKass/JOURN-124-Final-Project/README.md

 !['AnalysisThree','AnalysisThree'](/AnalysisThree.jpg)

-## Possible Questions that are answered in respect of
+### Possible Questions that are answered in respect of the pivot table

-### Question 1: what are the bottom 5 schools in respect of
+      a) What is the overall average SMS for each school type?
+      b) what is the overall average MCMS for each school type?
+      c) what is the overall average % change from SMS to MCMS for each school type?